sujantkumarkv/sujant.xyz/content/posts/notes.md

 > this contains my notes, me logging my thoughts on projects/goals/life etc as i go through them along the way. *it would be edited constantly & the latest log would always be on top.*

+- 21jun24

+realising that i seriously overcompare myself to others' situations & results. maharshi is doing great work, i haven't 'delved' into C but seeing smolorg, i think i should focus on that now. i need to do my things daily & daily and in some time, weeks or months, it'll be great too. i keep shifting my focus too much remember this:

+{{< twitter user="sujantkumarkv" id="1799415913365799057" >}}

+> "once in a moment of joy and clarity, once i have realized and decided what's my well being, then i shall just do it. even if it feels like hell later, do it in an unwavering way. to such unwavering intent, it just can't be denied. that's well being."

 - 31may24

 i feel so limited many a times. saw demon slayer's hashira training arc new episode: tanjiro is training & others feel like he's something different and beyond their common humans BUT this is how he felt when he started, he felt helpless and cried. its when he faced upper ranks, lost rengoku, almost died many times but survived. those scars are what make him, but its not him to complain or stop, always focused on high quality result: to defeat muzan. his insane grueling training but with a kind smile on his face is a such a powerful thing to see, it moved me.